stixes/stackctl/README.md

     curl -o /tmp/stackctl https://raw.githubusercontent.com/stixes/stackctl/main/stackctl
     sudo install /tmp/stackctl /usr/local/bin/

+For easier updates, cloning this repository, and creating a symlink would also work.

 ## Remote host and default environment

 If exists, stackctl will source configuration from /etc/stackctl and $HOME/.stackctlrc for both universal and per user setup.
 This allow you to set other environment variables, such as default secrets for use in stack.yml files and DOCKER\_HOST and associated variables for accessing a non-local docker swarm.